zhxie/ikago/README.md

 ## Todo

-- [ ] Retransmission and out of order packets detection
 - [ ] Change sending packets to destinations procedures in IkaGo-server from pcap to standard connection
 - [ ] Build own application layer protocol to realize functions like delay detection
+- [ ] Discover the way handling packets concurrently

 ## License